Important information for incoming students: Marking and assessment boycott. Find out more

 • A strong reference that supports your application.

-Top tips for your personal statement
+Our nine tips for writing your personal statement

 If you are applying for slightly different courses, remember that all your university choices will see the same personal statement.
 Make sure to prioritise talking about your main subject for consistency.

-3) While it might be tempting to copy your friends or take inspiration from example personal statements online, avoid at all costs.
+While it might be tempting to copy your friends or take inspiration from example personal statements online, avoid it at all costs.
 Plagiarism is often unintentional but the best thing you can do to avoid it is steering away from using templates or writing similar personal statements to your peers.

 UCAS (for example) puts every statement through plagiarism software.
 If your statement has 30% similarities to others, a report is sent to all your university choices.
 They decide the outcome, which could be to revoke your offer.
+Don’t let this worry – if you honestly write an original statement and the software still picks it up by fluke the university will know what to do.

 Everybody has weaknesses, and it’s important to recognise these too.
 However, be sure to frame it as a positive.
 Be honest and recognise areas you haven’t experienced or aren’t as confident at – and consider positive ways that you can develop in that area.

-5) Highlight any previous work experience.
 Even if it was short-term or voluntary, any experience is good and helps to emphasise your skills.
 Demonstrating that you have actively sought out work experience presents you as someone with initiative and independence.

-8) Aim to stand out from the crowd.
 Try to think outside of the box and communicate what makes you unique.
 For example, if you have any creative ideas on how to improve a certain area within your chosen industry/subject, put this forward.
 This might tie in with your hobbies and work experience and be a good way to build on it.

-9) Make evidence-based points.
 Highlighting your experiences is a crucial part of the personal statement but must be backed up with solid evidence.
 For example, if you have experience as a sports captain or society member, rather than just listing what you did, explain how you got there and what you achieved.
 Mention actions and outcomes, this shows how you strive for self-improvement and highlights an ability to clearly define goals.